apos/rapid-bulky-wshc-by-apos/README.md

 ## Preface
 This is for building a wireless [Smart Hand Controller (wSHC)](https://onstep.groups.io/g/main/wiki/7152) for the [OnStep telescope controller](https://onstep.groups.io/g/main/wiki/Home) with

-- ESP32 (30 pin, see pics) | standard, no battery port - DO NOT USE A ARDUINO FORM FACTOR ESP32 BOARS.
+- ESP32 (30 pin, see media) | standard, no battery port - DO NOT USE A ARDUINO FORM FACTOR ESP32 BOARS.
 PINs DO NOT MATCH
-- Breakout board (ESP32 30 pin, see pics) | dupont - also Arduino form factor (size)
+- Breakout board (ESP32 30 pin, see media) | dupont - also Arduino form factor (size)
-- Joystick shield (ITEAD, see pics) | very slim, Arduino form factor
+- Joystick shield (ITEAD, see media) | very slim, Arduino form factor

 Many thanks to Howard Dutton which is the founder and lead developer of the [OnStep telescope controller](https://onstep.groups.io/g/main/wiki/Home), which did the main work on altering the source code so that things are working with the joystick shield (which they did not in the first place).